11 NCERT CBSE Political Science 2 Freedom

 Explanation

-The text explicitly states, 'We also have to engage with another issue that John Stuart Mill stated so eloquently in his essay On Liberty.
+The text states, 'We also have to engage with another issue that John Stuart Mill stated so eloquently in his essay On Liberty.
 In the discussions in political theory it is called the ‘harm principle’.'

-MCQ Understand Harm Principle
+MCQ Understand Harm Principle Core Idea

-C Self-protection or to prevent harm to others.
+C Self-protection, or to prevent harm to others.

 Answer